top of page

 Work Experience

 I work as an aquatic science biologist with a particular focus on acoustic telemetry projects, mostly on charrs.
-My publications can be found here.
+A full list of my publications can be found here.

 Previously (in reverse chronological order), I have been a research assistant at the IISD-Experimental Lakes Area working with fish, long-term monitoring projects, and amphibians in a microplastic study; a science columnist for a community newspaper in Winnipeg; and an assistant lighthouse keeper on Lake Superior.